hayfield/pointerly/README.md

 	* `onEnter` - a function to call when the mouse enters the home area
 	* `onExit` - a function to call when the mouse exits the home area

+## Shapes

+Shapes inherit from `Pointerly.Shape`.

+Shapes can be passed a `shapeSetup` object with the following properties.

+* `color` - the color of the shape
+* `position` - the position of the shape - object with the following properties
+	* `x` - the x position in px
+	* `y` - the y position in px

+Custom shapes must define a `this.draw(settings)` function which will display the shape on a canvas.
+The `settings` parameter is an object which has the following properties.

+* `width` - width of the shape in px
+* `height` - height of the shape in px
+* `ctx` - context on which to draw the shape

 ## Explaining the Data Blob

 The data that is logged is stored in the `Pointerly.CURRENT_ENVIRONMENT.logger.data` object, with the following properties.